oyster-catcher/HopperGuidance/README.md

 =========

-If you have a problem look in the KSP directory for KSP.log Line proceeded by HopperGuidance and logging from this mod.
+If you have a problem look in the KSP directory for KSP.log Lines are proceeded by HopperGuidance:.
-You will be able to find the settings when the algorithm attempted to find a solution, and rerun it with Solve.exe outside of KSP.
+You will be able to find all the parameters when either a solution was requested and found or it failed.
+You can rerun by taking the parameters from the log line and using them directly on the command line of Solve.exe outside of KSP.
 See below.

 Testing